Planting tips for vegetable seeds and starts

 Transplanting Smaller Vegetable Starts or Tray Packs

 Next year, I plan to start create more of my own starts from seed.
-This year, I blinked in February and it was suddenly May.
+The last few years, I blinked in February and it was suddenly May.
 Not sure what happened there.
 Thankfully, tray packs (usually six smaller plants) are around $2.
 When you consider the fact that one bunch of kale (on sale) is usually $2, it’s a great deal whether you start with seeds or plants.
 This year, I bought several varieties or lettuce and kale, as well as onion sets already started for me.
 Thank you, friendly local nursery.

 2. Gently break apart the plants.
 It may feel strange to rip apart the roots, but as long as they have a little root ball, they should be happy in their new home.
 Using your hand or a small trowel, create a small hole for the plant.